 Open VLC Media Player once downloaded and installed.

-Go to Media on the top right, and then click on Save/Convert.
+Go to Media on the top right, then click Save/Convert.

 The Next button is greyed out until you do not choose the destination for the video.
 Click on Browse and choose a destination, and then click on Start.

-Wait until the progress bar reaches to the other side.
-Depending on the video it will take some time.
+Wait until the progress bar reaches the other side.
+Depending on the video, it will take some time.

-With great phones and apps, we expect everything to be fine, but it’s not the case.
+We expect everything to be okay with great phones and apps, but it’s not the case.
 I hope you found the solution to your issue.
-Please feel free to ask any questions in the comments and subscribe to the newsletter for post updates.
+Please feel free to ask any questions in the comments down below.